k2-fsa/sherpa/docs/source/onnx/ios/build-sherpa-onnx-swift.rst

      Screenshot for the pre-selected pre-trained model

-Let us add the pre-trained model :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20` to Xcode.
-Please follow :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20` to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20>`_.
+Next, add the pre-trained model :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20` to Xcode.
+Follow :ref:`sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20`
+to download it from `huggingface <https://huggingface.co/csukuangfj/sherpa-onnx-streaming-zipformer-bilingual-zh-en-2023-02-20>`_.
-You can download it to any directory as you like.
+You can download it to any directory you like.

 Please right click the project ``SherpaOnnx`` and select ``Add Files to "SherpaOnnx"...`` in the popup menu, as is shown in the screenshot below: